dullroar/ten-steps-to-linux-survival/README.md

 **A:** Depends on who you're asking and in what context!

+Hence, for the rest of this text I will tend to talk somewhat interchangeably about "Linux" and "UNIX" and the like.
+When it matters, I will mention which OS I am discussing by name, but often I will use "UNIX" (in quotes) to mean anything in the "family tree" of the original Bell Labs offspring, or that "acts like," well, UNIX.

 To further muddy the waters, there have been multiple attempts to "standardize" whatever it is this thing is called:

 -   [**POSIX**](https://en.wikipedia.org/wiki/POSIX) - a de jure set of standards created in the 1980s and 1990s to try to bring order to the chaos that was commercial UNIX-flavored operating systems of the time.
 It worked.
 Sorta.
-Especially once the US government started wanting systems to be "POSIX-compliant." **Note:** No system runs POSIX, they all are "similar but different."
+Especially once the US government started wanting systems to be "POSIX-compliant."

+    **Note:** No system runs POSIX, they all are "similar but different."
 Even Windows can claim to be POSIX in some respects (and has an installable POSIX subsystem), but that doesn't mean POSIX-compliant code will run there unchanged.

 -   [**GNU Project**](https://en.wikipedia.org/wiki/GNU_Project) - [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) founded the [Free Software Foundation](https://en.wikipedia.org/wiki/Free_Software_Foundation) (FSF) and GNU project in the mid-1980s, ***long*** before Linux (GNU = "GNU's Not Unix").
 The GNU project delivers [a suite of programs and tools](https://www.gnu.org/software/software.html), many of which are used in both Linux and BSD variants as de facto standards.

 -   **Various Linux Efforts** - there have also been various movements over the years, some more successful than others, to "standardize" Linux or some part of it, such as the file system layout, the `init` system, documentation, and now even what is part of the most basic "core OS" for things like better containerization.

-For the rest of this we will use "Linux" or "UNIX" to stand in for a "generic" UNIX-flavored OS unless a difference is specifically called out.

 Why Does This Matter?
 ---------------------